pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2010.md

 What I usually want to know while traversing is what type of node I'm at so as to branch to the right part of code that handles that type of node.
 The combination of setResultsName and getName almost gets me there, except that getName does a bit of magic and doesn't really give me the type of node we are at, but a best-approximation. eg if it's a node with no name and only one child and the child has a name, it returns the child's name, which then leads to broken assumptions.
-Would it be possible to add a function that returns the <u>name argument without any trickery, or changing </u>name to just name (ie make it public)?
+Would it be possible to add a function that returns the `__name` argument without any trickery, or changing `__name` to just `name` (ie make it public)?